-Real Estate Phishing Scams: How to Identify and Avoid Them
+Phishing Scams: How to Identify and Avoid Them

 What is Phishing?

-Phishing and Real Estate Transactions
+Phishing Scams and Real Estate Transactions

 While some phishing scams cast a wide net, others target very specific populations.
 In some cases, they’ve even targeted people who are in the process of buying a home.
 These real estate scams involved hackers gaining access to a real estate or title company’s recent transactions.
 The scammers then used this information to contact people on the customer list and try to get victims to send money via wire transfer.
-They’ve even gone so far as to attach a fraudulent invoice to an email or text in order to seem more authentic.
+In fact, they’ve even gone so far as to attach a fraudulent invoice to an email or text in order to seem more authentic.

 Fortunately, this is a rare occurrence.
 Most real estate and title companies work hard to preserve their clients’ privacy and security.
 Still, it’s a good idea to act deliberately when you receive a message that suggests there may be something wrong with your transaction.